adc-trust-ai/adc-trust-ai.github.io/_pages/about.md

   - /about.html
 ---

 I am a recent PhD graduate from the [Department of Statistics at the University of Wisconsin - Madison](https://stat.wisc.edu/){:target="_blank"}, ["la Caixa"](https://lacaixafoundation.org/en/){:target="_blank"} Fellow, advised by Professor [Wei-Yin Loh](https://pages.stat.wisc.edu/~loh/index.html){:target="_blank"}.
-My focus is on trustworthy AI, and I am currently developing `TRUST` (Transparent, Robust and Ultra-Sparse Trees) - the most interpretable model tree algorithm ever created.
+My focus is on trustworthy AI, and I am currently developing `TRUST™` (Transparent, Robust and Ultra-Sparse Trees) - the most interpretable model tree algorithm ever created.
 [Our results](https://arxiv.org/abs/2506.15791) show that it often matches or exceeds the accuracy of leading black-box machine learning models like Random Forests, while remaining fully explainable.
 My goal is simple: to provide innovative and safe AI tools that allow users in high-stakes domains to stop choosing between accuracy and interpretability - and, in doing so, make a positive impact on society.

 For a (literal) bird's eye view of the places where I have worked, studied or given talks, check out this [interactive map](https://adc-trust-ai.github.io/talkmap.html).

 Research
 ======
-Since 2022, my research has focused on trustworthy AI, first studying ensemble pruning as a way to improve both accuracy and interpretability of tree ensembles; then I developed my own model tree algorithm (`TRUST`), displaying excellent accuracy coupled with unparalleled interpretability.
+Since 2022, my research has focused on trustworthy AI, first studying ensemble pruning as a way to improve both accuracy and interpretability of tree ensembles; then I developed my own model tree algorithm (`TRUST™`), displaying excellent accuracy coupled with unparalleled interpretability.
 If you'd like to learn more, check out [my preprint](https://arxiv.org/abs/2506.15791), which has been recently **accepted at the 22nd Pacific Rim International Conference on Artificial Intelligence (PRICAI 2025)**.

 Prior work focused on quantitative finance, spanning both risk and [portfolio management](https://arxiv.org/abs/2401.02601) e.g. [stop-loss rules](https://www.tandfonline.com/doi/abs/10.1080/14697688.2019.1605188).